Halifax, Massachusetts: Education

 Halifax is a member of the Silver Lake Regional School District, along with Plympton and Kingston.
 The three towns operate their own elementary schools, with middle school students attending Silver Lake Regional Middle School and high school students attending Silver Lake Regional High School, both of which are in Kingston.
 Halifax Elementary School is located between the library and fire station in the town center, and serves students from kindergarten through sixth grade.
 The high school operates its own vocational division, so there is no agreement with any regional vocational schools.
 Halifax has no private schools; the nearest are in Kingston and Bridgewater.

 Transportation

 The two major routes through town are Routes 58 and 106, which meet just east of the town center and south of the Monponsett Ponds (Route 58, in fact, is the route which crosses the ponds).
 To the east of East Monponsett Pond, Route 36's southern terminus meets Route 106.
 Route 105's northern terminus is 1½ miles west of the intersection of Routes 58 and 106, at Route 106.

-Halifax is served by Halifax station on the Kingston Line of the MBTA Commuter Rail system.
+Halifax is served by its station on the Kingston Line of the MBTA Commuter Rail system.
 There is no air service in the town, although small seaplanes do land on East Monponsett Pond.
 Cranland Airport is a small private air strip in neighboring Hanson.
 The nearest regional air service is at Plymouth Municipal Airport, and the nearest national and international air service is at Logan International Airport in Boston.